-Key tasks Tick if covered Accounts payable Is accounts payable closed on the last working day or earlier? ☐ Yes ☐ No Are accruals closed off before accounts payable closure? ☐ Yes ☐ No Have you introduced the purchase card? ☐ Yes ☐ No Have you integrated systems with the major suppliers so they can send electronic invoices with your GL codes on it? ☐ Yes ☐ No Do you have a web based expense claim system that can be completed by staff no matter where they are in the world? ☐ Yes ☐ No
+Key tasks Tick if covered Accounts payable Is accounts payable closed on the last working day or earlier? ☐ Yes ☐ No Are accruals closed off before accounts payable closure? ☐ Yes ☐ No Have you introduced the purchase card? ☐ Yes ☐ No Have you integrated systems with the major suppliers so they can send electronic invoices with your GL codes on them? □ Yes □ No Do you have a web based expense claim system that can be completed by staff no matter where they are in the world? □ Yes □ No Have you requested all major suppliers to send a pdf of the invoice to accountspayable@?
+Thus reducing the need to scan these invoices. ☐ Yes ☐ No Have all cheque payments been eliminated? (mount the last one hung up on the CEO's office wall). ☐ Yes ☐ No Are remittances loaded in a secure area of your website so that suppliers, by using their password, can download them? ☐ Yes ☐ No Have you got an automated procurement system (electronic ordering) where your accounts payable transaction is only approved once? ☐ Yes ☐ No Have you got budget holders approving exception invoices (where there is no order, no electronic receipt, or invoice details differ from the order) within 24 hours? □ Yes □ No Have you introduced consignment stock where the supplier is responsible for constant replenishment, e.g., core stock items (they need online access to relevant stock records) and stationery? ☐ Yes ☐ No

-Have you requested all major suppliers to send a pdf of the invoice to accountspayable@?
-Thus reducing the need to scan these invoices. □ Yes □ No Have all cheque payments been eliminated? (mount the last one hung up on the CEO's office wall). □ Yes □ No Are remittances loaded in a secure area of your website so that suppliers, by using their password, can download them? ☐ Yes ☐ No Have you got an automated procurement system (electronic ordering) where your accounts payable transaction is only approved once? ☐ Yes ☐ No Have you got budget holders approving exception invoices (where there is no order, no electronic receipting or invoice differs to order) within 24 hours? ☐ Yes ☐ No Have you introduced consignment stock where the supplier is responsible for constant replenishment e.g. core stock items (they need on-line access to relevant stock records) and stationery? ☐ Yes ☐ No Have you sourced national contracts for stationery, travel, and so forth? ☐ Yes ☐ No Have you asked for consolidated invoices from suppliers especially power, telecommunications and stationery? □ Yes □ No Have you changed invoicing cycles on all monthly accounts such as power, telecommunications, credit cards and so on (e.g., invoice cycle including transactions from 27 th May to 26 th June and being received by the 28 th of the June)? □ Yes □ No Have you instructed major suppliers to request an order from your budget holders? □ Yes □ No Do you return all the supplier invoices without a purchase order asking them to attach the purchase order? □ Yes □ No Are all large-volume small-dollar transactions going through the purchase cards (e.g. say all under \$2,000)? □ Yes □ No Do you perform frequent DC payment runs? ☐ Yes ☐ No Do you use self-generated invoices (buyer created invoices)? ☐ Yes ☐ No Have you sent a welcome letter to all new budget holders and given them training? □ Yes □ No Have you introduced a list of all budget holders who have breached an important process.
-The list is sent to the CEO weekly, for a follow -up phone call.compliance? □ Yes □ No Do you reward good budget holder behaviour? ☐ Yes ☐ No Have you performed business re-engineering in accounts payable? ☐ Yes ☐ No Have you considered using the supplier's taxation numbers for their account code? ☐ Yes ☐ No

-Do you have an intranet site for the accounts payable manual, team photos □ Yes □ No and success stories?
-Do you perform simulation exercises when recruiting accounts payable staff? □ Yes □ No Do you maintain account management within accounts payable (e.g. Pat looks after suppliers 'A' through to 'G')? □ Yes □ No looks alter suppliers in unough to 6).
+Have you sourced national contracts for stationery, travel, and so forth? ☐ Yes ☐ No Have you asked for consolidated invoices from suppliers, especially power, telecommunications, and stationery? ☐ Yes ☐ No Have you changed invoicing cycles on all monthly accounts such as power, telecommunications, credit cards, and so on, e.g., invoice cycle including transactions from 27 th May to 26 th June and being received by 28 th June? ☐ Yes ☐ No Have you instructed major suppliers to request an order from your budget holders? ☐ Yes ☐ No Do you return all the supplier invoices without a purchase order, asking them to attach the purchase order? ☐ Yes ☐ No Are all large-volume small-dollar transactions going through the purchase cards, e.g., all under \$2,000? ☐ Yes ☐ No Do you perform frequent DC payment runs? ☐ Yes ☐ No Do you use self-generated invoices (buyer-created invoices)? ☐ Yes ☐ No Have you sent a welcome letter to all new budget holders and given them training? ☐ Yes ☐ No Have you introduced a list of all budget holders who have breached an important process?
+The list is sent to the CEO weekly for a follow-up phone call. □ Yes □ No Do you reward good budget-holder behavior? ☐ Yes ☐ No Have you performed business re-engineering in accounts payable? ☐ Yes ☐ No Have you considered using the supplier's taxation numbers for their account code? ☐ Yes ☐ No Do you have an intranet site for the accounts payable manual, team photos, and success stories? □ Yes □ No Do you perform simulation exercises when recruiting accounts payable staff? ☐ Yes ☐ No Do you maintain account management within accounts payable, e.g., Pat looks after suppliers 'A' through to 'G'? ☐ Yes ☐ No